-Christine van BloklandChristine van Blokland is an Emmy- and National Telly Award-winning travel, arts and entertainment journalist with more than 15 years experience.
-She’s the creator, host, writer & executive producer of the educational travel series, Curious Traveler.
+Christine van BloklandChristine van Blokland is an award-winning travel, arts and entertainment journalist with more than 20 years on television.
+She's the host, creator, writer and executive producer of the educational travel series, Curious Traveler.